anhinga/fluid/atparty-2018/game_of_afterlife/README.md

 ---

 In September 2016, 'nekel' changed initialization of the output layer to random and added normalization.
-This resulted in runs occasionally producing unexpected non-trivial dynamics.
-This was the first example of self-modifying dataflow matrix machine which takes into account its own state when deciding how to modify itself.
+This resulted in runs occasionally producing unexpected non-trivial interesting dynamics.
+This was the first example of a self-modifying dataflow matrix machine which takes into account its own state when deciding how to modify itself.

-In June 2018, 'anhinga' instrumented random initialization using explicit randomly drawn seeds, so that the discovered non-trivial dynamics can be reproduced.
+In June 2018, 'anhinga' instrumented initialization of random sampling using explicit randomly drawn seeds, so that the discovered non-trivial dynamics can be reproduced.
 The resulting code with one of the interesting seeds is `afterlife_9_1_seed`.

 ---

-Then a `pseudoconway` activation function inspired by (but different from) the function describing one time step of Conway's game of life was added, and became one of the available activation functions for the neurons of our networks.
-The resuling code with one of the interesting seeds is `afterlife_conway_1_seed`.
+Then a `pseudoconway` activation function inspired by (but different from) the function describing one time step of Conway's game of life was added, and became one of the available activation functions for the neurons of our network.
+The resulting code with one of the interesting seeds is `afterlife_conway_1_seed`.

 ---